-- Are Snoring And Snorting Normal In Babies?
+Is Snoring And Snorting Normal In Babies?

-Yes, they are normal in most cases.
-Snoring occurs when the airway in the throat gets obstructed or constricted, making the inhaled air to vibrate the throat tissues.
-One in ten babies snore nearly every night and infant snoring is considered a normal event (1).
-The baby’s muscles, including neck muscles, relax during sleep, thus pressing against the posterior wall of the airways causing the baby to snore.
-Snorting is another sound the baby will make when he is suffering from clogged airways.
-It is a complementary sound to snoring.
+Yes, they are normal in most babies, including newborns.
+One in ten babies snore nearly every night (2).
+Snoring occurs when the airway in the throat gets obstructed or constricted, making the inhaled air make the throat tissues vibrate.
+The baby’s muscles, including neck muscles, relax during sleep, thus pressing against the posterior wall (back wall) of the airways causing the baby to snore.
+However, it may not be this simple.

 What Causes Snoring And Snorting In Babies?

-Blocked nostrils are common among babies since infants do not yet have the capability to blow the mucus out of their nose.
-A blocked nostril can also happen due to more serious problems like choanal atresia(2).
-It is a congenital condition where the back of a nostril is blocked by a bony or cartilaginous structure.
-This may result in a sparse flow of air through the nose, making the baby snore during sleep.
+Blocked nostrils are common among babies since infants cannot yet blow the mucus out of their nose.
+A blocked nostril can also happen due to anatomical abnormalities.
+These are normally rare but can be serious, for instance choanal atresia(4).
+It is a congenital conditioniXA medical ailment present since birth, usually caused by genetic and environmental factors where a bony or cartilaginous structure blocks the back of a nostril.
+This may result in a sparse flow of air through the nose, making the baby snore during sleep resulting in a whistling or wheezing or stridor sound.
 There is also a condition called deviated nasal septum, where one nasal passage is straight while the other one is crooked.
 This narrows the passage of one nostril and may lead to snoring and snorting.

 Symptoms: The baby may show discomfort in breathing and have a runny nose all the time.
 A constricted nasal passage may make the baby breathe from the mouth.

 Treatment: Surgery can correct the condition by removing the bony structure that obstructs the nostril.
-If the bone cannot be removed, a hole is drilled into the bone and a stent is inserted to prevent regrowth.
+If the bone cannot be removed, a hole is drilled into the bone, and a stent is inserted to prevent regrowth.
 For deviated nasal septum, surgery can easily straighten the nasal passages.
 If the baby’s nose is blocked by mucus, then a medical practitioner will remove it using a nasal pump.

-3. Enlarged adenoids or tonsils:
+4. Enlarged adenoids or tonsils

 Treatment: Tonsil and adenoid infections can be treated with antibiotic medication.
 In the case of severe infections, the tissue may have to be surgically removed.

-4. Genetic and neuromuscular disorders:
+6. Genetic and neuromuscular disorders

 Symptoms: A baby will show other classic symptoms of these genetic and neuromuscular disorders.
 Snoring itself is not a leading symptom of these disorders.